WCGA-Murdoch/FAIR-Workshop/index.md

 This workshop is built based on ARDC's [Your first step to FAIR](https://au-research.github.io/your-first-step-to-fair/)
 DOI: 10.5281/zenodo.5009206

-Tremendous suppor from the The Murdoch University Library Team
+Tremendous support from the The Murdoch University Library Team

 ## <span style="color:#023047"> **Licence** </span>